m1xxos/homelab/README.md

 ## Key Features

-* Proxmox base vms build with Packer
+* Ubuntu base vms build with Packer
-* Deployed with Terraform
+* Deployed on proxmox with Terraform
 * Provisioned by Ansible
-* Kubernetes k3s
+* Kubernetes with k3s

 ## Made with